 The Space City Pinball League organizes monthly matchplay tournaments held at The Game Preserve in Spring, TX.
 The tournaments are set up to be fun for all ages and skill levels!
 Each event will be announced about one month in advance, and posted on this website.
 The tournament rules are below

-The monthly tournaments will follow an eight round, match-play format.
+The monthly tournaments will follow a seven round, match-play format.
 Each round, competitors will be placed in groups and play a single four-player game.
 Players will earn points determined by their finishing position in their group (3, 2, 1, or 0).
 Players will accrue points across the eight rounds.

-After eight rounds of match-play, the top 8 finishers will be placed in the A-division playoffs, and the next 8 finishers in the B-division playoffs.
-During each round, each group will play three games.
+After up to 7 rounds of match-play, the top 8 finishers will be placed in the A-division playoff..
+During each round of the playoff, each group will play three games.
 Players will score points on each game based on finishing position (4-2-1-0).
 After three games, the two players from each group with the most points will advance to the next round.
 On the final round, the points will determine the final finishing position.
+Players who do not finish in the top 8 after qualifying are eligible to play in a 2 Strike B division playoff for a cash prize, explained in detail below.

 The tournament director will be responsible for managing and organizing the tournament.
 The tournament director will also be responsible for making any rulings in the event of malfunctions and errors.
 The current tournament director is listed below.
 Please contact the tournament director with any questions about the tournament.

-Registration for the tournament will begin when the doors open at 4:00 PM.
-The tournament will start at 4:15 P.M.
+Registration for the tournament will begin at 3:30 pm, and a player meeting will be held outside the front doors of The Game Preserve at 4:00pm to review procedure and rules for the tournament.
+The tournament will start at 4:10 P.M.
 The length of the tournament will depend on the number of people that show up.
-Match-play rounds will end at 7:00 PM.
+Match-play rounds will normally end at 7:00 PM.
 Finals will start at 8:00 PM.
 In general, the finals will finish by 10 PM.
 However, we cannot account for an epic 2 hour game that someone randomly puts up!

 Please do your part to help the tournament run quickly and efficiently!